 Pacific College has assembled an expert faculty to present an inspiring curriculum based on the integration of biomedicine with the modern and classical application of Chinese medicine.
 These topics are supported by Chinese medical language studies, research, and advanced clinical training.

-The Post-Graduate Doctorate program offers a six-semester, 1,257.5 hour, 63.5 credit program of study.
-It is composed of a series of courses in five tracks in which each post-graduate doctor of acupuncture completes 42.5 units of didactic coursework and 21 units of clinical courses.
+In order to become a doctor of acupuncture and oriental medicine, our Post-Graduate Doctorate program offers a six-semester, 1,282.5 hour, 63.5 credit program of study.
+It is composed of a series of courses in five tracks in which each post-graduate doctor of acupuncture completes 41.5 units of didactic coursework and 22 units of clinical courses.
 The five tracks are:

 Track 1: Family Medicine (2 credits each)